How to Repair or Make a Stretch Bracelet

 You will need Stretch Magic cord, Opelon floss or elastic thread (NOTE: all my linked examples are on Amazon but many of these name brands may also be available in craft stores) to string the beads on and scissors to cut it.
 You can get most of these cording choices and the big-eye needle (to make stringing easier) at your local fabric or craft store.
 I recommend using a smaller cord and putting it thru the beads twice.
 That way if one cord breaks your bracelet remains intact.
 The glue mentioned in the video is optional according to cord packages, but it is a good idea if you are always catching your bracelets on things in order to keep the knot secure.
 If you plan to make lots of bracelets and/or necklaces, then you may also want to invest in the bead stopper or a bead board/tray so you can layout the beads in the order and size you want before you begin stringing it.
 Having a layout prevents getting the beads out of order and having to remove them and then restring.

+For a different type of bracelet, check out How to Make a Wrap Bracelet Using Memory Wire video.
 If you like the below video tips, you may also want to check out videos on knotting between beads/pearls and attaching claps for jewelry.

 5 comments: